AndRossi/Kelpie/README.md

 We do not witness any cases in which increasing _k_ to more than 20 leads to astounding improvements in the explanation relevance: this confirms that 20 is indeed a fine trade-off for the pre-filter value.

 ### Topology-based vs Type-based prefiltering
-As described above, the pre-filtering module used in our end-to-end experiments identifies the most promising training facts with a topology-based approach.
+The pre-filtering module used in our end-to-end experiments identifies the most promising training facts with a topology-based approach.
 Recent works have highlighted that leveraging the types of entities can be beneficial in other tasks that use KG embeddings, such as fact-checking.
 Therefore, we design a type-based prefiltering approach and compare the effectiveness of the resulting explanations with the effectiveness of those obtained with the usual topology-based method.

 In the best-established datasets for Link Prediction, i.e., FB15k, FB15k-237, WN18, WN18RR and YAGO3-10 the types of entities are not reported explicitly, therefore a type-based prefiltering approach can not be applied directly.